inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 for East Asia and the Pacific from the World Bank, and Dr Matt Hayne co-director of Australia-Indonesia Facility for Disaster Reduction (|AIFDR|).

+|project_name| (Version 2.0) will officially be launched at the opening of
+the InaDRTG center in Jakarta in March 2014 by |BNBP|.

-|project_name| is now being taught across 6 provinces in Indonesia as one of
+|project_name| is being taught across 6 provinces in Indonesia as one of
 the 3 open source software tools used to enable development of realistic disaster scenarios for contingency planning.
 The other 2 tools are: